Hackney, London: Hackney Gurkhas

 By WW2, Hackney's battalion was organised as the 5th Battalion of the Royal Berkshire Regiment, a very unusual arrangement as Hackney had no connection with Berkshire, and most of the men had never been there.

 On 1 September 1939 Germany invaded Poland, and with war expected, the Battalion was mustered to West Ham United's Boleyn Ground.
-A call for volunteers would lead to some of the Hackney men, together with men from other units, forming No. 3 Independent Company, a pre-cursor to the Commandos.
+A call for volunteers would lead to some of the Hackney men, together with men from other units, forming No. 3 Independent Company, a precursor to the Commandos.
 After service in Norway, the Company was disbanded and the men returned to their units.
 In the early years of the war the Hackneys were deployed to defend the east coast against a potential German invasion.

 The Hackney Battalion came ashore under fire, in support of the Canadian 3rd Division, at and around Bernières-sur-Mer, Juno Beach, early on the morning of D-Day, the 6th June 1944.
 It fought as infantry on D-Day, with a particular focus on mopping up by-passed strongpoints (such as pill-boxes) and other resistance so troops landing later could land unhindered.
 Some elements pushed forward five miles with the Canadians that night.

 After D-Day the focus switched to its Beach Group duties which was mainly stevedore work, but also included marking minefields, processing prisoners, the wounded and the dead.
 The battalion continued to take casualties through artillery, airstrikes, mines and accidents.

 The allies broke out from Normandy in July 1944, at which point the Hackney Battalion was broken up with most troops being re-assigned to battalions which had suffered the highest losses in the campaign.
 Officers were astonished at the offended parochial pride this caused among the Hackney men.
 As a concession to their local loyalties, whole intact Hackney platoons were transferred to the depleted battalions receiving them.
 These platoons fought their way across France, Belgium the Netherlands and into Germany.
 Some other platoons joined General Slim's 14th Army (known as the Forgotten Army) to campaign against the Japanese in India and Burma.

 An undersize rump of the battalion was retained as a 'Bank Group', a similar role to a Beach Group, and deployed in the Battle of the Bulge as a mobile reserve.
 At 2am on 24 March 1945, two companies of the Hackney Battalion troops, acting in support of 15th (Scottish) Infantry Division as part of Operation Plunder, were among the first British troops to cross the River Rhine, in the Xanten area.
 The battalion was still in the area when VE-Day came soon after.

 It was disbanded in June 1945.
 The Hackney's were revived as 648th Heavy Anti-Aircraft Regiment, Royal Artillery in 1947, before finally being disbanded in 1955.